How to Write the Perfect Creative Brief (in 30 minutes or less)

 Business Objectives (at 5 minutes)

 We’re like 99% sure you’ll have these in your back pocket the moment you decide you want to create a video ad, but just for a little added reinforcement, make sure you are clearly communicating in the brief your campaign goals.
-This will help the maker understand why the client wants to make the video and then gear the production towards that goal.
+This will help the maker understand why the customer wants to make the video and then gear the production towards that goal.

 As you sketch out your business objectives, you’ll also want to be transparent about your production budget.
 How much you have allotted – or are willing to spend – for creative will directly inform what you include in your brief.